Undergraduate Research Opportunities

 This monthly journal updates the university community on the various achievements of featured University Scholars in every department.

 With funding from the Howard Hughes Medical Institute (HHMI), the Science for Life program has a mission “to strengthen and transform undergraduate research and interdisciplinary laboratory education in the life sciences” at the University of Florida (UF) and our partner institutions.
 Students do not have to be in the Honors Program to participate in the program.
 Students interested in registering for IDH 3931: Science for Life, a 1-credit seminar should contact Gretchen Garrett at to be added to the course, which can be repeated.
 The class will consist of presentations from life science research faculty and information on how to conduct undergraduate research.
 Students are encouraged to review the various programs including the funded undergraduate research programs.
-For more information see UF Science for Life Program or visit The GATOR (Group Advantaged Training of Research).
+For more information see UF Science for Life Program.

 The McNair Scholars Program is a federally-funded program which focuses on getting underrepresented minorities into graduate school through undergraduate research.
 This program has various tools aimed at making the scholar the ideal graduate school candidate.